lstatro/cloud-search/README.md

 ## AWS

-**The preferred method of use use credential profiles and pass that profile name into the request.**

-However, this also works with the other nodejs standard methods of storing and using AWS credentials.
+**The tool supports AWS credential profiles.** However, this also works with the other nodejs standard methods of storing and using AWS credentials.
 The beasts heart beats to the rhythm of the javascript aws-sdk- and ultimately how [AWS handles credentials precedence](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).

 # Command Examples